-Seed Bank Magazine is 80% owned by a much larger farming news source.
-The other 20% of SBM is owned by a non-profit organization.
+Seed Bank Magazine is 75% owned by a much larger farming news source.
+The other 25% of SBM is owned by a worldwide non-profit organization (a “Club”).
 Most importantly, SBM is the only stake in the cannabis, hemp and seed bank industries that the owners hold.
 Roll that up into a joint and smoke it!

 And that wasn’t all.
 Earlier in the voting timeline we were also accused of being owned by one of the other seed banks that participated in this years elections and didn’t even win in any categories.